Approved by the Transportation Policy Committee on March 16, 2017

-Transportation planning agencies must show that proposed projects, as well as Statewide Transportation Improvement Plans (STIPs) that are updated on varying schedules, conform to any applicable SIPs.
-There is currently no requirement for states with nonattainment areas to regularly update their SIPs.
-Additionally, planning cycles for short and long range transportation plans and state clean air implementation plans are not coordinated, increasing the burden on state and local officials to adjust transportation plans and the possibility that an area will be found not in conformity, and thus subject to a cut-off of federal funding.
+Transportation planning agencies must show that proposed projects, as well as Statewide Transportation Improvement Plans (STIP), that are updated on varying schedules, conform to any applicable SIP.
+There is currently no requirement for states with nonattainment areas to regularly update their SIP.
+Additionally, planning cycles for short and long-range transportation plans are not coordinated with state clean air implementation plans.
+This lack of coordination increases the burden on state and local officials to adjust transportation plans and to show area conformity.
+Otherwise the projects or plans are subject to a loss of federal funding.

-States containing nonattainment areas are required to develop implementation plans to control air pollution from stationary sources, such as power plants, as well as mobile sources, such as automobiles, as a strategy for bringing air quality into alignment with NAAQS and continually maintaining these standards.
-While an area’s TIP’s and long range transportation plan are updated regularly, the requirement to demonstrate conformity with the applicable SIP can require revisions to these transportation plans in order to remain in conformity.
-Without the incorporation of federal activities into and the regular and synchronized update of SIPs to reflect appropriate changes in background, mobile, and stationary sources of air pollution, significant transportation improvements may require deferral, reduction in scope, or inclusion of additional offsetting improvements in order to avoid a lapse in conformity.
-The potential result is reduced flexibility in meeting an area’s transportation needs and in some cases, capital expenditures with minimal reduction in emissions.
+States containing nonattainment areas are required to develop SIPs to control air pollution from stationary sources, such as power plants, as well as mobile sources, such as automobiles, as a strategy for bringing air quality into alignment with NAAQS.
+While an area's Transportation Improvement Programs (TIP) and long-range transportation plan are updated regularly, SIPs are not.
+The requirement to demonstrate conformity with the applicable SIP can require unnecessary revisions to these transportation plans in order to remain in conformity.
+Without regular and synchronized updates of SIP to reflect appropriate changes in background, mobile, and stationary sources of air pollution, significant transportation improvements may require deferral, reduction in scope, or inclusion of additional offsetting improvements to avoid a lapse in conformity.
+The potential result is reduced flexibility in meeting an area's transportation needs and in some cases, additional capital expenditures with minimal reduction in emissions.

-A 2003 report from the General Accounting Office (Federal Planning Requirements for Transportation and Air Quality Protection Could Potentially Be More Efficient and Better Linked, GAO-03-581) specifically recommends extending the time frame for updating long range transportation plans to better coordinate demonstrations of conformity without reducing the protection of air quality and assessing a change to the Clean Air Act to include periodic updates of state air quality plans to synchronize with transportation planning.
+A 2003 report from the General Accounting Office (Federal Planning Requirements for Transportation and Air Quality Protection Could Potentially Be More Efficient and Better Linked, GAO-03-581) specifically recommends extending the period for updating long range transportation plans to better coordinate demonstrations of conformity without reducing air quality protection.
+The report also recommends modifying the Clean Air Act to include periodic updates of state air quality plans to synchronize with transportation planning.

-Proposed amendments to the Clean Air Act would introduce revised standards for some criteria pollutants and possibly new criteria pollutant standards.
-If enacted, these revisions would affect SIPs, making a streamlined process for incorporating and synchronizing federal activities appropriate.
-The streamlined process can include measures such as the incorporation of a facility-wide emission budget to more efficiently accommodate minor facility-related actions, use of early emission reduction credits to emissions in advance of the conformity-driven timeframes, and flexibility in the timing of mitigation measures and offsets to achieve greater permanent long term environmental benefits by accommodating temporary periods when emissions are not fully mitigated under certain conditions.
-Other measures that support the elimination or reduction in severity and number of violations of NAAQS and achieving expeditious attainment of these standards while supporting state and local air quality agency objectives in a streamlined and synchronized manner are desirable.
+Proposed amendments to the Clean Air Act could introduce revised standards for some criteria pollutants and possibly new criteria pollutant standards.
+If enacted, these revisions would affect SIPs, establishing a streamlined process for incorporating and synchronizing federal activities appropriate.
+The streamlined process could include measures such as the incorporation of a facility-wide emission budget to more efficiently accommodate minor facility-related actions, use of early emission reduction credits to offset future emissions, and flexibility in the timing of mitigation measures and offsets to achieve greater permanent long-term environmental benefits.
+Other measures that support the elimination or reduction in severity and number of violations of the NAAQS and achieving expeditious attainment of these standards while supporting state and local air quality agency objectives in a streamlined and synchronized manner, are desirable.

 ASCE Policy Statement 327